 If you love to go beach hopping, you are sure to find some azure and turquoise coloured beaches around Mallorca like Cala Millor or Cap de Formentor in the north.
 Even Port De Pollenca boasts of a gorgeous beach.
 If you love hiking, then there are many hikes around the Serra Da Tramuntana mountain range.

-Mallorca is definitely a must visit and I hope you get to enjoy this island as much as I did.
+Mallorca is definitely a must do in Spain and I hope you get to enjoy this island as much as I did.

 23. Attend the Wine Fight (Batalla de Vino) festival in Haro

 Suggested by Roaming Around the World

 One of the best things to do in Spain is to attend one of the many crazy festivals that go on throughout the country each year.
 You can run with the bulls in Pamplona or join the La Tomatina festival to pelt friends with tomatoes.
 But our favorite summer fiesta in Spain is the Wine Fight!

 Known as the Batalla de Vino (Battle of Wine), this wild festival takes place in the village of Haro.
 Every year at the end of June, people descend to this wine-producing town in the heart of Spain’s La Rioja wine region to wage a war using wine.

 The Spanish red wine is squirted from sprayers and dumped by the bucketful, soaking everyone to the core.
 During the night before, there’s a huge party that rages in the village’s atmospheric alleyways.
 Of course, not all the wine is squandered during the battle.
 There’s lots of wine that gets consumed too!
 But after one long night, the war begins.
 And it’s all so much fun!